elcodi/bamboo/README.md

 ### 5. Configure the store

 When a store is created it's created "under construction", we can disable that mode from the command line.
+Otherwise, you will not be able to view your new awesome store.

 ```bash
     $ php app/console elcodi:configuration:set store.under_construction "0"